 Review: All the Bright Places is not a book I read or that was on my radar.
 I actually don’t remember how the movie came to my attention but I’m glad it did.

 The story is sweet and sour, it reflects the ups and downs of life in a sneakily dark romantic way.
-The score is perfectly calibrated for the movie, it pluses it, enhances the experience.
-It goes alongside with the quotes, which may seem like throw away lines but they are poignant and make sense in the overall story.
+The score is perfectly calibrated for the movie, it pluses it and enhances the experience.
+It goes alongside the quotes, which may seem like throwaway lines but they are poignant and make sense in the overall story.

 What’s your take on this movie?